-2.5.2 Website
+3.4.2 Website

-The EBMEDS clinical decision support website can be found at www.ebmeds.org.
-You can find more information on the content of clinical decision support rules, scientific evidence of the benefits of clinical decision support and the technology used by EBMEDS clinical decision support on the website.
+The website of Duodecim Clinical Decision Support (EBMEDS®) can be found at www.ebmeds.org.
+On the website, you can find more information on the content of the clinical decision support rules, scientific evidence of the benefits of clinical decision support and the technology used by it.

-3 System structure and knowledge content
+4 System structure and knowledge content

-3.1 Structure
+4.1 Structure

-The EBMEDS system consists of four modules called assistants:
+Duodecim Clinical Decision Support consists of four modules, which are also called assistants: